coopdigital/coop-frontend-toolkit/README.md

 The Co-op Front-end Toolkit contains all the core assets needed to build Co-op-branded digital content.

+For more information on all the available styles and modules, please refer to the [Single Site Styleguide](http://single-site-styleguide.herokuapp.com/).

 ## Installation

 Install the Toolkit by adding it as a [Bower](http://bower.io/) or NPM package to your project: